magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something before a cms page is rendered
+*  If one wants to do something before a cms page is rendered

 ### 131. cms_wysiwyg_images_static_urls_allowed